Mavyret: 7 things you should know

 - Dosage regimens are the same for people with or without concomitant HIV.

 - Duration of treatment depends on liver function, previous treatments, and other medical conditions.
 For treatment-naive patients, the recommended length of treatment is 8 weeks.
 For those who have previously received HCV treatment, the duration of treatment can range from 8 to 16 weeks.
 For liver or kidney transplant recipients Mavyret is recommended for 12 weeks.

-- Usually given as 3 tablets once a day with food.
+- The usual dosage for adults is 3 tablets once a day with food.

 - Cure rates for HCV range from 92% to 100%.

 - Well tolerated.

 - Price is competitive compared to other approved oral HCV treatments and may be the lowest cost option.
 People with commercial insurance may be able to lower their copay cost to as little as $5 by requesting the Mavyret Savings Copay Card from AbbVie.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Headache, nausea, diarrhea, itch, and fatigue are the most common side effects of Mavyret.
 Most side effects are of mild to moderate severity and only 2% of people discontinued Mavyret due to side effects.